To date, Brian’s Fund has granted over $2,400,000 to the Brian D. Silber Memorial Fund at Massachusetts General

 Sixteen Brian D. Silber Lectureships have been held in the historic Ether Dome at MGH.
 Each year a clinician or researcher in the field of spinal tumors is invited to MGH to present his/her work and meet with MGH faculty.
 The Lectureship is a valuable way for faculty members at MGH to collaborate, learn, and share their work with other experts in the field of spinal tumors and cancer.

 The Silber Lectures have featured Drs.
-Fred Epstein, Darell Bigner, Michael C. V. Jensen, Roy Patchell, J. Gregory Cairncross, Mark Bilsky, Antonino Raco, Paul McCormick, Kenneth Aldape, Peter Gerszten, Donald M. McDonald, Laurence Rhines, George Jallo, Viviane Tabar, and Claudio Tatsui.
+Fred Epstein, Darell Bigner, Michael C. V. Jensen, Roy Patchell, J. Gregory Cairncross, Mark Bilsky, Antonino Raco, Paul McCormick, Kenneth Aldape, Peter Gerszten, Donald M. McDonald, Laurence Rhines, George Jallo, Viviane Tabar, Claudio Tatsui, and Lawrence Borges.

 The First Brian D. Silber Spine Oncology Symposium, a 2-day educational exchange featuring faculty lectures and laboratory work on advanced surgical techniques for spinal tumors, was held at MGH in April 2014.